liamr/help-our-nhs-gatsby/content/pages/home.md

   description: This is a meta description.
   title: Home
 ---
-**Help Our NHS** seeks to convey everyone's apprecaition of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf via a combination of fundraising and donations.
-Supported by artists, individuals and suppliers within the music & events industry.
+**Help Our NHS** wants to show the country’s appreciation of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf via a combination of fundraising and donations.
+Supported by artists, individuals and suppliers within the music & events industry, and working in association with and in support of the Prince & Princess of Wales Hospice.